Talisca: Fenerbahçe

+2024–25 season

 On 27 January 2025, Fenerbahçe announced they had reached an agreement with Al-Nassr for the transfer of Talisca.
 On 2 February 2025, he made his Süper Lig debut for the club in a 3–2 home win against Çaykur Rizespor.

 On 5 February 2025, he scored his first goal for the team in a 5–0 Turkish Cup victory over Erzurumspor.
 Four days later on 9 February 2025, he scored his first Süper Lig goal for the club against Alanyaspor in a 0–2 away win.
 On 6 April 2025, Talisca came off the bench and scored his first hat-trick in the Süper Lig in a 4–1 home win over Trabzonspor.

+2025–26 season

 On 12 August 2025, he scored his first continental goal for the team against Feyenoord into the second match of UEFA Champions League qualifying.

-On 27 October 2025, he made double in 4-0 away win Süper Lig match against Gaziantep FK as a 78th min substitute.
+On 27 October 2025, he scored a brace in 4-0 away win Süper Lig match against Gaziantep as a 78th min substitute.
+On 11 December 2025, he made a perfect hat-trick, scored one right-footed goal, one left-footed goal and one headed goal in a UEFA Europa League 0-4 away victory against Brann.

+On 8 February 2026, Talisca signed a new two-year contract to keep him at Fenerbahçe until June 2028.

+2026–27 season

+Talisca started the 2026-27 season with a free-kick goal in 1-0 home win against Górnik Zabrze in the first leg of the 2026–27 UEFA Champions League second qualifying round.